CLASSICS THAT LEAD THE WAY

 The unique atmosphere of the Concorso d’Eleganza Villa d’Este offers a worthy setting for the presentation of mechanical masterpieces.
 Delving deeper, one will discover that there are many parallels between mechanical timepieces and classic vehicles.
 A shared passion is reflected in the freedom of expression, the independence to forge new paths and the determination to make the best possible use of time.

-This pioneering spirit is a recurring theme throughout the history of our manufactory.
-More than 175 years ago, the manufactory’s founder Ferdinand Adolph Lange realised his vision of turning the remote village of Glashütte into the centre of German precision watchmaking.
+This pioneering spirit is a recurring theme throughout the history of our manufacture.
+More than 175 years ago, the manufacture’s founder Ferdinand Adolph Lange realised his vision of turning the remote village of Glashütte into the centre of German precision watchmaking.
 After the reunification of Germany, his great-grandson, Walter Lange, perpetuated this vision by rebuilding the company of his ancestors and entering uncharted horological territories with traditional craftsmanship, continuing to aim for the ultimate.

 A ONE-OF-A-KIND TIMEPIECE FOR THE WINNER

 This also applies to the manufacture calibre L951.5, which reflects the historical link between motorsports and time measurement with its column-wheel control, a stepped snail for the precisely jumping minute counter, and a flyback function.
 The manually wound movement, first presented in 2010, also powers the 1815 CHRONOGRAPH in white gold, which our watchmakers especially created for the winner of the Trofeo BMW Group “Best of Show”.
 The hand-engraved Concorso coat of arms on the hinged cuvette makes the chronograph one of a kind.